Arc-Hive-LambdaSchool/arc_hive/README.md

 </p></details>

 ***
-**2. Expanded content management to include extensive tags per lecture content**
+**2. Expanded content management**
-  - e.g. React, Redux, React-Native, ES6, MongoDB, etc.
+  - Extensive tags per lecture contente.g.
+React, Redux, React-Native, ES6, MongoDB, etc.
-  - timecode links to lecture video sections.
+  - Timecode links to lecture video sections, e.g. https://youtu.be/ZihgMcrHOF4 is the Git FU lecture video, and having it prepended with `h`our, `m`inute, `s`econds timecode stamps makes the link load at a specific time, e.g. https://youtu.be/ZihgMcrHOF4?t=13m46s loads to 13 minutes and 47 seconds where Ryan starts talking about using the `git status` command.
 ***
 **3. Custom/Propritary Lambda School video/audio file hosting for all lectures, brownbags and in-house generated streaming content.**
   - https://ourcodeworld.com/articles/read/496/how-to-create-a-videochat-with-webrtc-using-peerjs-and-node-js